Navid200/xDrip/docs/Nightscout/FD_Domains.md

 After selecting a domain, click on it in the left column.
 Doing that takes you back to the subdomain page with the domain selected.
 Now, enter a subdomain and proceed to activate it and create a hostname as explained [here](./FreeDNS.md).

-In order to switch to using your new hostname, use the [FreeDNS setup utility](./FreeDNS_Util.md).
+In order to switch to using your new hostname, on a complete setup, use the [FreeDNS setup utility](./FreeDNS_Util.md).
+On the other hand, if you are just setting up a system, please continue [here](./FreeDNS.md) to complete creating your hostname.